DaniellaRicht/Instacart-Analysis-PythonCodeCF/README.md

 ## Folder Breakdown

-01 Project Management: Project Brief & Data Dictionary.
+- 01 Project Management: Project Brief & Data Dictionary.

-● 03 Scripts: The Jupyter notebooks containing the Python coding for the analysis.
+- 03 Scripts: The Jupyter notebooks containing the Python coding for the analysis.

-● 04 Analysis - Visualizations subfolder contains the visualizations used for developing and explaining insights.
+- 04 Analysis - Visualisations subfolder contains the visualisations used for explaining insights.

-● 05 Sent to Client: The final report presented in Excel
+- 05 Sent to Client: The final report presented in Excel

-## Final Deliverable
-For a comprehensive view of my findings and recommendations, please refer to the containing all data sets, graphs, and reports.